 It is pretty unlikely you will find one however as they are pretty rare and very good at camouflage.
 If you do manage to pick one out well done, these are a real treat!

 We love Morays.
-While they may not win any beauty contests these monster from the deep are fantastic to see. weather, you find one just chilling in its hole mouth agape or out swimming from hole to hole they are a real joy to behold.
+While they may not win any beauty contests these monsters from the deep are fantastic to see. weather, you find one just chilling in its hole mouth agape, or out swimming from hole to hole they are a real joy to behold.

 A real Icon of Hawaii.
 These startling urchins are very common amongst the Rocks and Corals of the Islands.
 Completely harmless and sedate, they just sit on the bottom looking pretty.
-Unlike the Rock Boring Urchin or the Black Sea Urchin that are both very painful to step on and will leave spines in you feet!
+Unlike the Rock Boring Urchin or the Black Sea Urchin who are both very painful to step on and will leave spines in your feet!

 BIG Stuff –

-There are several Species of dolphins that inhabit the shores of Hawaii.
+There are several species of dolphins that inhabit the shores of Hawaii.
 You do have to get pretty lucky to encounter them in the water.
-While they readily approach boats and play in the bow waves they are more wary of us when we are in the water.
+While they readily approach boats and play in the bow waves they are warier of us when we are in the water.

 You should never approach dolphins but if you are lucky enough for them to come to you just let them guide you and never touch, grab or ride them.
 They are wide creatures and are simply coming for a look at you.